 For example, the System Power Optimization Tool (SPOT) [32] is an MDE tool that models mobile software architectures and generates emulation code.
-The SPOT visual modeling environment (based on the Eclipse IDE) allows developers to model the high-impact aspects of their designs before commiting to a particular implementation.
+SPOT utilizes a visual modeling environment, based on the Eclipse IDE, to allow developers to model the highimpact aspects of their designs before any implementation is performed.
 Designers can specify sensor, CPU, networking, and OpenGL utilization.
-SPOT then generates Java code for Android devices that allows developers to run and analyze their designs without the tedium of manual implementation.
-It also allows developers to perform continuous integration testing [14], which generated emulation code is incrementally replaced by actual cyber-physical application logic as the software evolves.
-This model-driven continuous integration process helps application developers increase the accuracy of their models throughout the software lifecycle.
+SPOT then generates Java code for Android devices that allows developers to run and analyze their designs without the overhead of implementing them by hand.
+It also allows developers to perform continuous integration testing [13] by substituting actual cyber-physical application logic for generated emulation code as the application logic is developed.
+Using this continuous integration process, developers can increase the overall accuracy of their models as development progresses.

 SPOT provides developers with a rough idea of how their design will perform as early and with as little overhead as possible.
-This MDE tool also helps pierce through multiple layers of abstraction to predict power consumption accurately.
+This MDE tool also addresses the problems associated with seeing through multiple layers of abstraction to predict power consumption.
 Since SPOT produces actual device code, speculation of how these layers will affect power consumption is unnecessary because middleware interaction is accounted for in the resulting data.

 3.2 Challenge: Avoiding Costly Overprovisioning.

 Context.
-Although mobile Internet device processing power has improved significantly, some cyber-physical data processing tasks (such as high-speed image processing) are still not suitable for a mobile application.
-Likewise, timely completion of complex tasks (such as location-based searches) is not possible on mobile Internet devices due to their limited memory, processing speed, and power compared to server-based infrastructure.
-For example, data aggregation of terabytes of information or image manipulation on thousands of multi-megapixel files (e.g., aggregating camera images to create 3D maps) are beyond the capabilities of to-day's mobile Internet devices.
+Although the computational ablities of mobile Internet devices have improved significantly, many cyber-physical data processing tasks, such as image processing, are not suitable for a mobile application.
+Timely completion of tasks, such as large-scale data processing activities is not possible on mobile Internet devices due to their limited amount of memory and processing power compared to server infrastructure.
+For example, data aggregation of terabytes of information or image manipulation on thousands of multi-megapixel files, are beyond the capabilities of a mobile Internet device.

 One approach to handling tasks that cannot be accomplished by mobile applications is to use Internet services to aggregate and process data for the mobile cyber-physical applications.
-These Internet services run on supporting servers in a cloud.
-Data harvested by cyber-physical applications from mobile device sensors can be sent to these Internet services, which aggregate and process the data before sending the results back to the devices.
+These Internet services run on supporting servers in a cluster [29].
+Data harvested by cyber-physical applications from device sensors is sent to these Internet services that aggregate and process the data before sending the results back to the individual devices, e.g., Microsoft's Bing Maps aggregates user-submitted photographs and combines them using its Photosynth technology to create 3D maps viewable on mobile phones.

-For example, WreckWatch uses a centralized Internet service to provide enhanced emergency response services for the mobile Internet devices.
+For example, WreckWatch uses a centralized Internet services to perform enhanced emergency response services for the mobile Internet devices.
 WreckWatch's Internet service can collect and disseminate images and video from an accident for emergency response teams.
-WreckWatch's Internet service also provides more computationally taxing functions, such as the ability to dynamically provision emergency response VoIP hotlines through its integrated Asterisk PBX.
-These features of WreckWatch are only possible through the use of clientside accident detection and imaging code in the mobile cyber-physical application and server-side media aggregation and PBX functionality.
+WreckWatch's Internet service also provides more computationally taxing functions, such as the ability to dynamically provision emergency response VOIP hotlines through its integrated Asterisk PBX.
+These features of WreckWatch are only possible through the use of both client-side accident detection and imaging code in the mobile cyber-physical application and server-side media aggregation and PBX functionality.

 Open problems.
-Using Internet services to support mobile cyber-physical applications requires developers to address the challenging problem of determining how to efficiently provision servers to run the services.
+Using Internet services to support mobile cyber-physical applications requires developers to confront the challenging problem of determining how to efficiently provision servers to run the services.
 Conventional approaches to server provisioning, such as worst-case capacity planning, over-engineer computing platforms to ensure quality-of-service (QoS) requirements are met during peak load conditions.
-Due to the excess capacity built into the computing platform, however, many computing resources are idle under non-peak load conditions.
+Due to the significant excess capacity built into the computing platform, however, a significant amount of computing resources are idle under non-peak load conditions.
 With mobile cyber-physical applications, processing load may change dramatically during the day as users become stationary or go to sleep.